 The 7 Drivers of Outsourcing in 2020

-Outsourcing Driver #1: The Necessity to Work Virtually
+1st Driver of Outsourcing: The Necessity to Work Virtually

 In the midst of a pandemic, companies have become reliant on a virtual work setup to keep their business afloat.
 And your company has probably needed to adjust to the world’s current state, too.
 Because the new way of conducting business requires a hybrid remote-office model, it’s a small logical step to say companies will function better once they outsource some of their important work.

-Outsourcing Driver #2: Lower Costs and Lower Risks
+2nd Driver of Outsourcing: Lower Costs and Lower Risks

 Cost reduction has always been a core motivation for outsourcing.
 The 1990s has seen a trend where companies outsourced necessary yet non-core functions — such as data processing and human resources — to reduce spending.
 In consequence, they reduce the risks involved in starting a new business or venturing into a new business path.